 The Vanderbilt Owen Graduate School of Business offers a full-time MBA option that can be completed in two years.
 The college provides students with a rich variety of real-world projects as well as a flexible curriculum.
 With a close-knit faculty and many career-focused options for study, the Vanderbilt MBA appeals to students who value a targeted business education across a wide variety of disciplines.

 What is the tuition for Vanderbilt’s MBA program?

-What is the average GMAT score for admission to Vanderbilt’s MBA program?
+What is the median GMAT score for admission to Vanderbilt’s MBA program?

-The average GMAT score for the incoming class at Vanderbilt is 680 (median score).
+The median GMAT score for the incoming class at Vanderbilt is 700.